 Does ICR lack the staff to have the work of their employees reviewed?
 Like many small parachurch organizations, it can be difficult to find technically qualified individuals who hold to the specific convictions of the organization.
 As a result they often have to fill positions with true believers who may not be experts.
 Employees in parachurch organizations frequently have great passion for the mission.
 However, the culture of implicit trust that results from the common bond in vision often results in a lack of critical evaluation of each others work.

-I have written many times about the repeating pattern of mistakes that ICR’s primary science writer, Brian Thomas, has made.
-I am not even talking about his many suspect interpretation of the facts, when he gets those facts right.
-I have suggested to ICR that they can’t assume that what he writes is factually accurate and some internal form of functional peer review has to be established to prevent these most obvious mistakes.
-It is painfully obvious that Brian does not have the experience in science necessary to interpret and write about most of the topics on which he is assigned or chooses to write.
+I have written many times about this repeating pattern of mistakes that ICR’s primary science writer, Brian Thomas, has made.
+I am not talking about his many suspect interpretations of the facts, when he gets those facts right.
+I have suggested to ICR that they can’t assume that what he writes is factually accurate and some internal form of functional peer review has to be established to prevent the most obvious mistakes.
+It is painfully obvious that Brian does not have the experience in science necessary to interpret and write about most of the topics on which he is assigned or chooses to write about.